g8juan/atexto-challenge/README.md

 - Link with more information about how to do this step: https://docs.aws.amazon.com/es_es/AmazonS3/latest/userguide/create-bucket-overview.html

-### 3. Once you have created the bucket in S3, go to the foler ./api/routes/index.js.
+### 3. Once you have created the bucket in S3, go to the folder ./api/routes/index.js.
 Then, put the name of the bucket in the variable called "bucketName".

 ### 4. You will need to get your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY from you dashboard in AWS.